 We value the experience, understanding, skills and knowledge within Scotland’s community food initiatives and their unique contribution to developing and delivering policy and practice at all levels.

-Our latest COVID-19 e-bulletin is now available, giving you information on how community food initiatives are coping in lock-down, news about research and advocacy and any challenges and concerns, as well as funding updates.
+Our latest COVID-19 e-bulletin is now available, giving you information on how community food initiatives are coping with the current lock-down.
+News about CFIs, research, funding and guidance updates.
 You can access the e-bulletin here.

 More CFHS news »